Impact

 Risk and Exploitability

 The CVSS score of 7.1 indicates a high severity vulnerability that requires authentication on the target system.
-EPSS data is not available, so the probability of exploitation cannot be quantified, and the vulnerability is not listed in CISA KEV.
+The EPSS score of < 1% indicates a very low probability that the vulnerability is being exploited in the wild, and the vulnerability is not listed in the CISA KEV.
 Based on the description, the likely attack vector is via an authenticated user submitting crafted download requests; the attacker needs valid credentials and can then acquire arbitrary files which may contain credentials or system configuration data.

 OpenCVE Enrichment